hammadhaleem/ScalaHadoop/README.md

 # ScalaHadoop
+## Index of helper files.

-1. Class for interacting with HDFS using scala
+1. HdfsFileHelper.scala  Class for interacting with HDFS using scala